raspberrypilearning/save-the-shark/en/step_3.md

 --- task ---

-Add blocks to detect when the plastic sprite hits the bottom of the screen, and then deletes itself.
+Add blocks to detect when the plastic sprite hits the bottom of the screen, and then deletes itself:

 ![plastic sprite](images/plastic-sprite.png)